-Unless otherwise advised by the Water District it is OK for healthy children (over 2), teens and adults to wash and bath in water from the tap during the BOIL ORDER.
+Unless otherwise advised by the Water District, it is fine for healthy children (over 2), teens and adults to wash and bathe in water from the tap during the BOIL ORDER.
 The very young, the very old and those with compromised immune systems should avoid all contact with untreated water until the order is lifted.
 Also remember your pets, while they typically have stronger immune systems then humans, letting them drink untreated water could be harmful, so give them the boiled water with the rest of the family.

 Some of our customers think that they are protected from contaminated water by the Culligan equipment installed in their home or business.
 This is most likely NOT the case.
 The only Culligan product that ensures safe water during a boil order is our bottled water.
 Equipment such as Culligan Softeners, Iron Clears, sediment filters, pre filters and the like are specifically tailored to condition the “normal” water coming into your home (or business) as tested at the initial consultation and at subsequent service visits.
 That equipment was not selected or designed to “protect” against the unknown and variable contaminants that cause your Water District to issue a BOIL ORDER.